-- You need someone to talk to : check that there are persons in charge of the data in the project team, and make sure to involve them at the very beginning of the project.
+- You need someone to talk to : check that there are people in charge of the data in the project team, and make sure to involve them at the very beginning of the project.

 How to get your client ready for your Data Model?¶

 - What you want as a conceptor 👍 : the data in the most appropriate format to fit the dataset expected by the viz you’ve built in the design phase.

 - What you don’t want as a conceptor 👎: deal with extra work integrating the data, by making extra operations to your data (e.g. cleaning, transformation, etc.)

 - What your client doesn’t want 👎 : provide too many data tables and spend too much time on generating data extracts

 You need to find an in-between :